ctrlbadger/Bevathlon-Travelling-Salesman-Problem/README.md

 ## How to use?

-After install all the required packages for python, you must get a google maps API key, information on how to achieve this is found [here](https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key)
+After installing all the required packages in the script, you must get a google maps API key, information on how to achieve this is found [here](https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key)

 Once you've received an api key change the python script and modify `API_KEY` to your key.
 Next input your list of addresses into the `ADDRESSES` variable and then run the program!
 In order to prevent excess calls to the API for such a frivolous activity the program pickles the most recently received distance matrix for the next running of the script.